WoongDemianPark/unify-emotion-datasets/README.md

 8. What an absurd idea
 9. It is very naughty
 10. That is tiresome
+11. The neighbors declared it was unbearable
+12. That was a terrible affair!
+13. It is a horrible story
+14. We think it is a very miserable story
+15. There's a not a drop of malicious blood in me
+16. You must not say that
+17. This sight is really too tedious
+18. and it looks miserable here
+19. I was soon very tired of it
+20. She has drunk herself to death

 ## anger
 1. I do not think